-Reform of welfare is one of the nation's most contentious issues, with debate often driven more by politics than by facts or careful analysis.
-Evaluating Welfare Reform in an Era of Transition identifies key policy questions for measuring whether our changing social welfare programs are working.
-It also reviews the available studies and research and recommends the most effective ways to address those key questions.
+Reform of welfare is one of the nation's most contentious issues, with debate often driven more by politics than by facts and careful analysis.
+Evaluating Welfare Reform in an Era of Transition identifies the key policy questions for measuring whether our changing social welfare programs are working, reviews the available studies and research, and recommends the most effective ways to answer those questions.

 This book discusses the development of welfare policy, including the landmark 1996 federal law that devolved most of the responsibility for welfare policies and their implementation to the states.
-After scrutinizing the available research, the National Research Council identifies and describes gaps in what is currently known about the effects of welfare reform.
+A thorough analysis of the available research leads to the identification of gaps in what is currently known about the effects of welfare reform.

 With a clear approach to a variety of issues, Evaluating Welfare Reform in an Era of Transition will be important to policy makers, welfare administrators, researchers, journalists, and advocates on all sides of the issue.

 National Research Council.
 Evaluating Welfare Reform in an Era of Transition.
 Washington, DC: The National Academies Press, 2001.